 Ways exist to dull some of that bitter taste.
 Some people soak the melon in salt prior to cooking it.
 This not only results in a less bitter flavor but could perhaps inspire someone to try pickling it.
 But other techniques exist as well that cure the melon of some of its bitter.
 Mixing the melon with yogurt or spices that cut the taste is one strategy.
 I’ve even read that draining the melon of its juice is supposed to work.

 Certainly bitter melon is bitter, but personally I don’t mind the flavor much.
 I’ve had it on several occasions and its something I’ve gotten used to.
-Still for some, like my kids, the flavor is much too bitter.
+Still for some, like my kids, the flavor is too strong.

 The bitter melon plant is in the curcubit family, the family of cucumbers, squash, and melons.
 It is a vining plant with deeply lobed leaves.
 The unripe fruit, which is the part that is eaten, is long green and wrinkly.
 It looks like this: